jpmorgan-payments/global-payments/digital-signature-creation/js/README.md

-# Digital Signature GoLang snippet
+# Digital Signature JS snippet

-A snippet of Golang code to show how to create a digital signature
+A snippet of JS code to show how to create a digital signature

 ## Requirements

-- Go installed
+- yarn installed
 - [Configured .env file](../README.md)

 ## How to run